cameronterry/dark-matter/readme.txt

 handling between 10 million and 15 million page views per month (according to Google Analytics) with over 60 websites.

+== Screenshots ==

+1. Admin interface for mapping Domains to a specific website.

 == Changelog ==

 = 1.0.0 =